Table of Contents

 - People with blue eyes are more likely to have red eye in photos.

-- Gray eyes do not contain melanin.
+- Gray contain little or no melanin.
 There are excess deposits of collagen in the eye’s stroma that essentially block blue hues by interfering with Tyndall scattering.

 - Throughout the world, only about 3 percent of people have gray eyes.